Maynooth University Certificate in Science/Computer Science

-The aims of the Maynooth University Certificate in Science are:
+The aims of the Maynooth University Certificate in Science/Computer Science are:

-- To reintroduce adults to study and learning and to give them the background they will need to embark on a course for a degree in Science or Engineering;
+- To reintroduce adults to study and learning and to give them the background they will need to embark on a course for a degree in Science or Engineering, or in Computer Science;

-- To provide an access route for students who wish to take Science or Engineering when their second level education did not offer the necessary subjects.
+- To provide an access route for students who wish to take Science or Engineering, or Computer Science when their second level education did not offer the necessary subjects.

 Minimum Entry Requirements

-Students must be aged 21 years or more on January 1st, 2019 and must be educated to Junior Certificate level (or its equivalent), to include Mathematics.
+Students must be aged 21 years or more on January 1st in the year of entry and must be educated to Junior Certificate level (or its equivalent), to include Mathematics.
 Students must also qualify for EU Fees Status.
 Non-EU citizens currently residing outside Ireland are not eligible to apply for this programme.
 Non-EU applicants currently residing in Ireland must demonstrate that they qualify for EU Fees Status.
 Further information relating to fees status is available here.

-Successful completion of the Certificate in Science with a minimum overall grade of 60%, along with successful completion of Maynooth University Special Mathematics examination in August 2020, will allow enrolment on the first year of the degree course listed below:
+Successful completion of the Certificate in Science/Computer Science with a minimum overall grade of 60%, along with successful completion of Maynooth University Special Mathematics examination in August 2024, will allow enrolment on the first year of the degree course listed below:

-While the Certificate in Science guarantees students, who achieve 60% plus, an offer of a place on specific courses (MH 201, MH601 and MH602), applicants should also be aware of the wider opportunities, that are also available.
+While the Certificate in Science/Computer Science guarantees students, who achieve 60% an offer of a place on specific courses (MH201, MH601 and MH602), applicants should also be aware of the wider opportunities that are also available.
 Past students who have achieved very high grades have successfully progressed across the full range of STEM courses in MU - Physics with Astrophysics (MH204), Theoretical Physics and Maths (MH206), Biological and Biomedical Sciences (MH208), Pharmaceutical and Biomedical Chemistry (MH210) and Science / Maths Education (MH212).
 Past students have also progressed into STEM courses in other Irish Universities.

 For students who have successfully completed the course and decided that Science is not for them opportunities also exist in Arts (e.g. MH101).
 Completion of the course and achievement of good results are very favourably looked upon by the University as demonstrating both preparation and commitment for level 8 studies.